stephanie-eng/ros-devcontainer/README.md

 This file is copied to the container's `/etc/profile.d` for convenience.
 It sets up the ROS environment and some helpful environmental variables.

 ## entrypoint.sh
 This is the script that runs as the Docker entrypoint.
 It modifies some user permissions to allow the use a joystick in the container.
 ROS2 uses `/dev/input/event*` for the joystick - the default user in the container does not have read access to this.
 To correct the user permissions, `ros-activate.sh` finds the group that owns the file, and adds the current user to that group.
-It also creates some useful environment variables.

 ## Notes
 Create the ccache folder manually from outside the container, or suffer user permission errors.